 Hiring a family lawyer to handle your child custody case can be expensive.
 Most child custody lawyers charge between $3k - $5k to get started on your case and charge an additional $300 - $500 per hour on top of that.

 Needless to say, fees can quickly add up.
-Unfortunately, many cannot afford these rates without putting themselves in unfathomable debt or risking their own financial security.
+Unfortunately, many cannot afford these rates without putting themselves in unfathomable debt or risking their financial security.
 Fortunately, there are ways to save money on legal fees.

 Tips to Save Money on Legal Fees

-Cultivate a Good Relationship With Your Ex and Your Child
+Cultivate a Good Relationship with Your Ex and Your Child

 Handle Some Aspects of Your Case on Your Own